LEOXINGU/lftools/README.md

 ### Central Tendency
-Returns the central tendency point(s) for clustering points using the average or median of the input point coordinates.</br>Note 1: Layer in a projected SRC gets more accurate results.</br>Note 2: The Median algorithm is less influenced by outliers.
+RThis tool returns the central tendency point(s) for clustering points of entry points.</br>The following statistics can be obtained by grouping:</br>◼️ <b>Mean Center</b>: calculation of the average in X and Y</br>◼️ <b>Median Center</b>: calculation of the median in X and Y (less influenced by outliers)</br>◼️ <b>Central Feature</b>: identification of the central feature (smallest Euclidean distance)</br>Note: Layer in a projected SRC gets more accurate results.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>